Best Games 2026: 20 Games You Need to Play Right Now

 Platforms: PC, PS5, Xbox | Price: $50

 A stunning turn-based RPG inspired by Belle Époque France.
-The art direction is unlike anything else in gaming — every frame looks like a painting.
-The combat is classic turn-based with a twist: timing-based parries and dodges add action elements.
-40-50 hours of a unique, beautiful RPG.
+The art direction is unlike anything else in gaming — every frame looks like a painting, and I mean that literally.
+The combat is classic turn-based with a twist: timing-based parries and dodges add action elements that keep you engaged.
+40-50 hours of a unique, beautiful RPG that stuck with me long after the credits.

 8. Avowed